 Another possibility is that you have disk write caching turned on for your hard drive.
 To turn that off:

-Click the Windows Start button, right-click Computer, and click Device Manager in the dialog that appears.
+Click the Windows Start button, type "Device", and click Device Manager in the list.

 Click the plus sign next to Disk Drives to expand it.